 - Multiple pigmented lesions

-Have your MedStar skin cancer and melanoma specialist check you once a year for any skin growths that could potentially be skin cancer.
+Have your specialist check you once a year for any skin growths that could potentially be skin cancer.
 You may also want to take note of any moles or large freckles you have, paying careful attention to their shape and size and pointing them out to your melanoma specialist at your appointment.

-At a screening for skin cancer, you can expect MedStar skin cancer and melanoma specialist to review your medical history, perform a physical exam and even take photographs to monitor any suspicious lesions.
+At a screening, you can expect your specialist to review your medical history, perform a physical exam and even take photographs to monitor any suspicious lesions.

 Our melanoma specialists may also need to perform one or both of the following procedures:

 - Dermatoscopy - The dermatoscope is a hand-held medical device that is composed of a series of lights or bulbs and a magnifying lens.
-Your MedStar skin cancer and melanoma specialist can evaluate features of a mole using this device.
-Certain characteristics make a mole more likely or less likely to be skin cancer.
+Your specialist can evaluate features of a mole using this device.
+Certain characteristics make a mole more likely or less likely to be cancerous.
 The dermatoscope allows your doctor to examine the mole to determine if a biopsy is necessary.

 - Biopsy - If your MedStar doctor has determined that the structure of the mole is not stable, meaning it needs to be examined more carefully under a microscope, you may need a biopsy.
 Biopsy techniques include: